Local Index Theory for Lorentzian Manifolds: Introduction

 The paper is organized as follows.
 After introducing the basic setup in Section~\ref{setup} we describe the functional calculus of Laplace-type and Dirac-type operators on a Riemannian manifold $\Sigma$ in Section~\ref{sec:LaplaceDirac}.
-Here we either assume that the operators are self-adjoint with respect to a positive definite bundle metric or that $\Sigma$ is compact.
-Since we do not assume self-adjointness in the compact case, the spectrum will not necessarily be contained in the real line and non-trivial Jordan-blocks may be present.
+Here we either assume that the operators are selfadjoint with respect to a positive definite bundle metric or that $\Sigma$ is compact.
+Since we do not assume selfadjointness in the compact case, the spectrum will not necessarily be contained in the real line and nontrivial Jordan-blocks may be present.
 Section~\ref{GanzFein:Section} reviews the properties of Feynman parametrices as introduced by Duistermaat and H\"ormander and defines a Feynman propagator associated to a Laplace-type operator.
-In case the operator is self-adjoint, this construction is analoguous to the construction based on frequency splitting in the physics literature and also the one given in \cite{Baer:2015aa}.
-In Section~\ref{Dirac-Fein} we construct the Feynman propagator for the Dirac operator and give a relation to the $\xi$-invariant in the case $\Sigma$ is compact and the Dirac operator is self-adjoint.
+In case the operator is selfadjoint, this construction is analogous to the construction based on frequency splitting in the physics literature, and also the one given in \cite{Baer:2015aa}.
+In Section~\ref{Dirac-Fein} we construct the Feynman propagator for the Dirac operator and give a relation to the $\xi$-invariant in the case $\Sigma$ is compact and the Dirac operator is selfadjoint.
 This motivates the definition of a more general $\xi$-invariant that is associated with any Feynman propagator.
 Section~\ref{index:Section} contains the statement and the proof of the local index theorem.
-In the case of compact Cauchy hypersurface there is an immediate novel consequence.
-We state an index theorem for Dirac-type operators on globally hyperbolic spacetimes with generalized APS-boundary conditions without assuming formal self-adjointness of the operator.
-Finally, in the Appendix we give a new construction of Feynman parametrices based on a family of distributions which is similar to the family of Riesz distributions but has the singularity structure of the Feynman propagator.
+In the case of compact Cauchy hypersurface, we find the index theorem as stated above as a consequence.
+Finally, in the appendix we give a new construction of Feynman parametrices based on a family of distributions which is similar to the family of Riesz distributions but has the singularity structure of the Feynman propagator.

 \emph{Acknowledgments.} This work was financially supported by \href{https://www.spp2026.de/projects/2nd-period/boundary-value-problems-and-index-theory-on-riemannian-and-lorentzian-manifolds}{SPP~2026} funded by Deutsche Forschungsgemeinschaft.